opensearch-project/project-website/_posts/2023-07-07-long-running-operation-and-component-template.md

 meta_keywords: index management, index operation UI, Notifications, OpenSearch Dashboards
 meta_description: Transform long-running operations, including Resize/Open/Force merge, into tasks and set up related notifications when a specific task finishes or fails.
 Simplify cluster operations with Index Management UI enhancements that enable you to manage component templates in a more user-friendly way.

-excerpt: Since version 2.7, OpenSearch Dashboards provides an interface you can use to manage notifications for long-running operations and component templates.
-You can subscribe to be notified of a specific task or type of tasks through any notification channel that the Notification plugin supports.
+excerpt: OpenSearch Dashboards now provides two additional UI elements to simplify index management: notifications for long-running operations and component templates.
+With long-running operation notification, you can subscribe to be notified of a specific task or type of task through any notification channel supported by the Notification plugin.
+With component templates, you can create a single index pattern that matches multiple indexes.
+Using component templates together with index templates provides a powerful tool for managing large volumes of data.
 ---

 OpenSearch Dashboards now provides two additional UI elements to simplify index management: [notifications for long-running operations](#long-running-operation-notifications) and [component templates](#component-templates).
 With long-running operation notification, you can subscribe to be notified of a specific task or type of task through any notification channel supported by the Notification plugin.
 With component templates, you can create a single index pattern that matches multiple indexes.
 Using component templates together with index templates provides a powerful tool for managing large volumes of data.